Work as we know it is changing dramatically, and organizations that aren't able to adapt won't last.

 At the end of the first week, new employees at Button take a growth survey, where they're given an opportunity to answer provide feedback and share vital information about their goals, and their experience in the onboarding process.

-Josebachvili closed the 'find them' section with a crucial point:
+Josebachvili closed this section with a crucial point:

 An employee's first day at a company is the day they sign the offer, not the first day they spend at their desk in the office.
 She and her team took time to map out the recruiting/onboarding journey, and identified key points in that process where the organization can make the most positive impact, and developed initiatives to accomplish that.